Stargate (film): Critical response

-On Rotten Tomatoes, the film has an approval rating of 52% based on 48 reviews, and an average rating of 5.4/10.
+On Rotten Tomatoes, the film has an approval rating of 53% based on 51 reviews, and an average rating of 5.4/10.
 The site's critics consensus states: "Stargate has splashy visuals and James Spader to recommend it, but corny characterization and a clunky script makes this a portal to ho-hum."
 On Metacritic, the film has a weighted average score of 42 out of 100, based on 17 critics, indicating "mixed or average reviews".
 At Movie Review Query Engine (MRQE), which assigns a normalized rating to mainstream critics, the film holds a score of 64 out of 100 based on 95 reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Most of the negativity focused on what was criticized as overuse of special effects, thinness of plot, and excessive use of clichés.
 Roger Ebert went so far as to say, "The movie Ed Wood, about the worst director of all time, was made to prepare us for Stargate".
-Ebert awarded the film one out of four stars and, even over ten years later, Stargate remained on his list of most-hated films.
+Ebert awarded the film one out of four stars and, even over 10 years later, Stargate remained on his list of most-hated films.
 Mike DiBella from Allmovie said, "There simply isn't enough spectacle in Stargate to make up for its many flaws."
 The film peaked at number one on the Billboard chart Top Video Rentals on April 29, 1995.

 The positive reviews stated that it was an "instant camp classic" and praised the film for its special effects and entertainment value, with Chris Hicks of the Deseret News calling it "Star Wars meets Ben Hur".
 Scott McKenzie from DVDactive said, "It's a shame because the world created around the Stargate is compelling and detailed.
 It's almost enough to make me want to watch the TV series, but not quite."

-In January 1995, Emmerich and Devlin were sued by an Egyptology student who claimed that he had written the story and given them the idea.
-The suit was later settled out of court.